Paithani: Weaving

-Borders and the Padar
+Selvedges and the Padar

-In the days of Peshwas, the borders and the Padar were made of pure gold mixed with copper to give it strength.
+In the days of Peshwas, the selvedges and the Padar were made of pure gold mixed with copper to give it strength.
 The proportion was 1 kg of gold to 1 tola of copper.
 The combination was spun into a fine wire called the zari.
 In recent times, zari is made of silver, coated with gold plating.
-The borders are created with interlocked weft technique either with coloured silk or zari.
-In the border woven with a zari, ground coloured silk patterns are added as supplementary weft inlay against the zari usually in the form of flower or a creeping vine.
+The selvedges are created with interlocked weft technique either with coloured silk or zari.
+In the selvedge woven with a zari, ground coloured silk patterns are added as supplementary weft inlay against the zari usually in the form of flower or a creeping vine.

-Two types of border are the Narali and the Pankhi.
+Two types of selvedge are the Narali and the Pankhi.

-Even if a very good weaver has woven the main body, a master weaver is needed for the intricate inlay border paths.
-The borders and the padar are woven in zari regardless of the colour of the sari.
+Even if a very good weaver has woven the main body, a master weaver is needed for the intricate inlay selvedge paths.
+The selvedges and the padar are woven in zari regardless of the colour of the sari.

-Types of paithani
+Types

 Paithani can be classified by three criteria: motifs, weaving, and colours.